 Third, under pressure from the IMF and World Bank, Bangladesh formally converted from an Import Substitution Industrialization (ISI) policy to private sector export-led growth in 1982.
 This came with a range of reforms to assist exporters warehouse including: "special bonded facilities, back-to-back letters of credit (LCs), duty drawback, cash compensation of 25 per cent of FOB [freight on board] value of export and simplified export procedures" (Kabeer and Mahmud 2004).
 In addition to these incentives, the government created Export Processing Zones (EPZs), with additional benefits, outside Chittagong and Dhaka (with more EPZs in development).
-Firms located in the EPZs can be exempted from up to 16 domestic laws - in particular, labor laws regarding the freedom of association and the right to collective bargaining.
+Firms located in the EPZs can be exempted from up to 16 domestic laws - in particular, labor laws low wages in Bangladesh simply reflect the country's labor market, but minimum wages are set by industry, and data shows that the average wage in the garment industry is lower than the wages in other domestic industries.
+Table 3 shows how RMG minimum wages compare to those set in other major industries.

-1 Note that the country's second largest exportindustry, shrimp, began its rapid growth in the mid-1970s.
+Note that the country's second largest exportindustry, shrimp, began its rapid growth in the mid-1970s.
 Islam (2008) states that low wages and increasing global demand were in part responsible for that growth.